Clyde Foster: Other activities

 With his to-be life-long friends Alonzo Toney and George Malone, in 1972 he co-founded Triana Industries, an electronics manufacturer with himself as president and 28 employees.

 Toney was the company vice-president and also the operations manager of the Alabama A&M Computer Services Center, and in 1984 later succeeded Foster as mayor of Triana.

 Malone was the general manager of Triana Industries.
+Foster also served on the state's Commission on Higher Education, on an appointment made in 1974 by Alabama Governor George C. Wallace.
 In 1981 Foster was awarded the Philip A. Hart Award for his "significant contribution toward improving urban and working environments".

-He was one of the plaintiffs in the 1980s lawsuits filed against Olin Corporation over DDT pollution in Triana.
+Foster died on March 6, 2017.